scandipwa/create-scandipwa-app/README.md

 We'd love to have your helping hand on `create-scandipwa-app`!
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on what we're looking for and how to get started.

-Thanks to these people for their existing contribution!
+Thanks to these awesome :star_struck: people for their existing contribution!

 <a href="https://github.com/scandipwa/create-scandipwa-app/graphs/contributors">
 <img src="https://contributors-img.web.app/image?repo=scandipwa/create-scandipwa-app" />